nadinevolinger/nadinevolinger/README.md

 - ♀️ My pronouns are she/her

-- :earth_americas: I'm a brasilian citizen who was born and raised in Brasil

 - 🌱 I'm learning front-end programming languages and here you can see some of my journey

 - 🎓 I completed my high school integrated with the IT technician in 2021, and I'm current studying Systems Analysis and Development